Do you know how your medications work? Athletes and beta blockers

 Less common side effects

-Beta blockers can be a poor choice for a competitive endurance athlete
+Beta blockers might be a poor choice for a competitive endurance athlete

 The calming effect of beta blockers makes them attractive for some athletes whose performance depends on balance (e.g., gymnastics) or a steady hand (e.g., archery, shooting).
 This use of beta blockers by athletes contravenes the World Anti-Doping Agency (WADA) guidelines on the use of medications or substances for athletes during competition.